RocketChat/docs-old/guides/administrator-guides/white-labeling/advanced-white-labeling.md

 ### Custom Script for Logged Out Users

-Custom Script that will run whenever a user that is not logged in accesses your server url. e.g. \(whenever you enter the login page\)
+Custom Script that will run whenever a user that is not logged in accesses your server url.
+E.g. \(whenever you enter the login page\)

 ### Custom Script for Logged In Users

-Custom Script that will run whenever a user that is logged in accesses your server url \(eg. opens a browser page or the desktop app\)
+Custom Script that will run whenever a user that is logged in accesses your server url \(eg. opens a browser page or the desktop app\).

 ## Email Templates

 Here you can configure various email settings, in this guide we will be going over only email templating sections.
 Found in the administration menu.
 Here you can use HTML for formatting.
 You can also use placeholders that will be changed to actual data when sending \(for example \[email\] will turn into the user's email\).
-You can also use Rocket.Chat internationalization engine by wrapping the sentence string with `{}`, see all our internationalization strings [here](https://github.com/RocketChat/Rocket.Chat/blob/develop/packages/rocketchat-i18n/i18n/en.i18n.json#L1198)
+You can also use Rocket.Chat internationalization engine by wrapping the sentence string with `{}`, see all our internationalization strings [here](https://github.com/RocketChat/Rocket.Chat/blob/develop/packages/rocketchat-i18n/i18n/en.i18n.json#L1198).

 ### Email Address Changed

-Informs that the user has changed the email Is triggered when the user changes the email You may use the following placeholders:
+Informs that the user has changed the email Is triggered when the user changes the email.
+You may use the following placeholders:

 * \[email\] for the user's email.
 * \[Site\_Name\] and \[Site\_URL\] for the Application Name and URL respectively.